SUSAN TREGONING PHOTOGRAPHY

 The Colonel James Drane House was moved to its present location along the Natchez Trace Parkway in 1981.
 Colonel Drane was the most prominent early settler of Choctaw County.
 He served as a state representative, senator, and president of the Mississippi State Senate.

-The house is one of only a few antebellum structures left in the county.
-Constructed between 1846-48 with a water saw; it has wooden pegs and square nails.
+The house is one of only a few antebellum structures in the county.
+Constructed 1846-48 with a water saw, it has wooden pegs and square nails.
 The house was placed on the National Register of Historic Places in 1983 because the design is highly significant in the architectural history of Mississippi.
-Architecturally it is described as a well-preserved wood-frame single-galleried I-house with a seven-bay façade and an open dogtrot on the lower story; it is an example of the blending of folk architecture with sophisticated ornamentation borrowed from the east coast.
+Architecturally

 Old Rusty Tractor

 An old tractor sits in the yard at the French Camp Village.
 In the background is the Alumni Cabin Museum.
-The cabin built in the 1880s is full of Natchez Trace memorabilia such as dresses, antiques, farm equipment and photographs.
+The cabin, built in the 1880s, is full of Natchez Trace memorabilia, such as dresses, antiques, farm equipment, and photographs.

 You may also be interested in these posts: